Allen-Synthesis/EuroPi/software/contrib/strange_attractor.md

 The display will show current values for outputs 1, 2, 3, speed, threshold, voltage range, triggers 4, 5 and 6 when `HIGH` and if the movement is frozen.

+A long press on button 1 changes the equation system.
+Note that this may cause a discontinuity in the x, y and z values.

+A long press on button 2 toggles between a numerical and graphical display

 If the digital input is set to `HIGH`, the system will pause.